Q&A Webcast Episode: 7 November 2010

-In this 7 November 2010 episode of Q&A Webcast, Dr. Diana Hsieh answered five questions on jobs of necessity rather than passion, contentious objectivist debates, a cheating friend, helping a friend with depression, reminders of death, and more in an hour-long broadcast.
+In the live broadcast of Philosophy in Action Radio on Sunday, 7 November 2010, I answered questions on jobs of necessity rather than passion, contentious Objectivist debates, a cheating friend, helping a friend with depression, reminders of death, and more.

 My News of the Week: These webcasts are still very experimental.
 Please lower your expectations accordingly!